Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

 ## How to report a problem in the etymology of an element

 If the etymology associated to the element is correct but there is a problem in the details (birth date, nationality, ...):
-1. From the etymology window click on the "Wikidata" button for the etymology with the problem
+1. From the etymology window click on the "Wikidata" button for the incorrect etymology
 2. At the top of the opened page click on "Discussion"
 3. Append in the opened text box the description of the problem you found in the data
 4. Confirm your comment by clicking on the blue button below